ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 .. note::

-   The raw data file must be located such that it is visible to the (default) Globus endpoint
+   The raw data file must be located such that it is visible to the (default) Globus endpoint.
+To configure the default endpoint, follow the steps detailed towards the end of the `installation instructions <../client/install.html>`_.

 .. note::